threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_hetzner.md

 ### Current Limitations

-⚠️ **Important**: Hetzner Cloud currently does not support nested virtualization, which limits full ZeroOS functionality.
+⚠️ **Important**: Hetzner Cloud currently does not support nested virtualization, which limits full Zero OS functionality.
 This guide documents the setup process for future reference when this limitation is resolved.

 ## Prerequisites